 Indeed, we rarely find a program on TV that requires us to think.
 In fact, television programming is designed in such a way to match our attention span.
 This perfectly explains why almost all programs are 30 to 60 minutes long.
 It also explains why television programs rarely dedicate the entire program to a single topic.

-Therefore, not only can’t television programs provide us with any decent thought to stimulate discussion, but they present information in such a way that we can’t digest it properly.
+Therefore, not only can’t most television programs provide us with much food for thought, but they present information in such a way that we can’t even digest it properly.
 As a result, we can easily form opinions without allowing the information to first be filtered through critical thinking, and while we might think that we become wiser, in reality we become dumber.

 Television wastes your time